 The V4 is legendary; its 107bhp is tractable and flexible, and perfectly suited to the bike.
 Although the VTEC is described as Variable Valve Timing, this is something of a misnomer.
 In fact, there is no variation at all.
 It works simply by shutting off an inlet and exhaust valve on each of the four valve heads at low revs.
 So below 6800rpm the VFR runs an eight-valve head, and above that it runs on 16 valves.
 Subsequent models did have changes to the way it worked.
 But nevertheless the V4 is still engaging, providing great flexibility.

-Anyone who has owned a gear driven cam VFR will wonder why Honda went back to camchains on this V-4 cylinder engined Honda VFR800 V-Tec.
-Sadly, they're in danger of being able to say `told you so' to owners who have had the Honda VFR800 V-Tec recalled for camchain associated work under warranty.
-Apart from that, the Honda VFR800 V-Tec looks built to last 100,000 miles, but does need some expensive servicing along the way.
+Anyone who has owned a gear driven cam VFR will wonder why Honda went back to camchains on this V4 cylinder engined Honda VFR800 VTEC.
+Sadly, they're in danger of being able to say `told you so' to owners who have had the Honda VFR800 VTEC recalled for camchain associated work under warranty.
+Apart from that, the Honda VFR800 VTEC is built to last 100,000 miles, but does need some expensive servicing along the way.

 Insurance group: 14 of 17 – compare motorcycle insurance quotes now.

-There's a big problem with going touring on the Honda VFR800 V-Tec - there's no luggage space whatsoever.
-It costs about a grand extra to buy the hard luggage set from Honda, then add on more cash for heated grips, perhaps a replacement screen too as the stock screen is a bit low.
-On the upside, the Honda VFR800 V-Tec has a 22 litre gas tank, comfy saddle, a grabrail and a centrestand.
+There's a big problem with going touring on the Honda VFR800 VTEC - there's no luggage space whatsoever - the underseat exhausts, while looking good, mean there's nowhere to put soft luggage so factor in the price of hard luggage if you're planning on going touring.
+You'll also want to think about adding a larger screen as the stock item is a bit low.
+On the upside, the Honda VFR800 VTEC has a 22 litre fuel tank, comfy saddle, a grabrail and a centrestand.